cwjoshuak/iOSWeatherApp/README.md

 - allows user to refresh on demand
 - works based on user location
 - displays an alert if the user has denied location
-- tested and works on iPhone targetting iOS 13 and above
+- tested and works on iPhones targetting iOS 13 and above

 ## Screenshots